pip-services/pip-services-docs/content/en/toolkit/recipes/rest_service/_index.md

 ### Introduction

 This tutorial will help you understand how REST services can be created with Pip.Services.
 It begins by explaining the necessary pre-requisites.
-Then, it proceeds to explain how to create a simple REST service using the RestService component, how to configure it, and how to run it.
+Then, it proceeds to explain how to create a simple REST service using the RestService component, and how to configure and run it.
 It ends by showing the results on a browser.

 ### Creating our REST service